telstra/open-kilda/docs/design/data-persistence/README.md

 # Kilda Persistence Layer

 ## Overview
-Kilda has a well-defined persistence layer, which provides access to the data in the system database / graph storage.
+Kilda has a well-defined persistence layer, which provides access to the data in the system database(s) / graph storage.
 The layer consists of API and the actual implementation of its components (storage implementations, repositories, persistence context and transaction managers).